Is thumb-sucking normal?

 Many experts recommend ignoring thumb-sucking in a child who is preschool age or younger.

 Children who suck their thumbs may need treatment when they:

-- Continue to suck a thumb often or with great intensity after the age of 4 or 5.
+- Continue to suck a thumb often or with great intensity around age 4 or older.
 (A callus on the thumb is one sign of intense sucking.)